Are You Looking for the Best Collin County, Texas, DWI Attorney?

 If the police have arrested you for DWI, then Texas Code of Criminal Procedure §17.40 requires Collin County judges to “impose any reasonable condition of bond related to the safety of a victim of the alleged offense or to the safety of the community” to secure your attendance at trial.
 If the state alleges that you violated those bond conditions, then the Collin County Sheriff’s Office can immediately return you to custody.
 Accordingly, judges have very broad power in determining bail conditions and bond amounts.

-The Texas Penal code outlines the range of punishment for DWI convictions across the state.
+The Penal code defines the range of punishment for all Texas DWI offenses in the state.
 The Penal Code classifies DWI as a Class B misdemeanor, unless the state alleges that your BAC met or exceeded 0.15, in which case the code classifies the offense as a Class A misdemeanor.
-Additionally, the state may seek a repeat DWI enhancement.
-However, the actual punishment you might receive will vary significantly based on a number of circumstances.
-For instance, your prior criminal history, the circumstances of the offense, and the norms of the Collin County community all play a role.
+Additionally, the state may seek a repeat DWI enhancement to a Class A misdemeanor for DWI 2nd convictions, and to the felony level for third or subsequent DWI convictions.

+However, the actual punishment you receive will vary significantly based on a number of circumstances, including your prior criminal history and the circumstances of the offense.
 With this in mind, you can learn about the penalties that apply to all Texas convictions for DWI here.
-Otherwise, to learn more about what kind of punishment is typical in Collin County DWI cases, call us to schedule a consultation or book online by pressing the red button.
+Otherwise, to learn more about what kind of punishment is typical in Collin County DWI cases, call us to schedule a consultation or book online.

 Types of DWI Charges in Texas